ncyxie/Notepad-DOT/README.md

 > ***https://github.com/ncyxie/Notepad-DOT/releases/***

-Report bugs by using [Issues](https://github.com/ncyxie/Notepad-Dot/issues/) page in GitHub.
+Report application bugs by using [Issues](https://github.com/ncyxie/Notepad-Dot/issues/) page in GitHub or contacting with me on Telegram or Discord.

 ## Introduction